eclipsesource/tabris-decorators/examples/bind-itempicker-list/README.md

 ## Description

+Note: This is the JavaScript/JSX variant of the [bind-itempicker-list](../bind-itempicker-list) TypeScript/JSX example.

 Demonstrates how to bind an ItemPicker to a `List` of mutable objects.

 `Person.ts` contains the models and a factory `generate` to create random items.